 6. Practice & Practice

-Practice is key when it comes to programming.
-This part is about really getting your hands dirty.
+The practice is critical when it comes to programming.
+This part is about getting your hands dirty.
 Practice as much as you can.
-The more you do the better.
+The more you do, the better.
 There is no specific time frame for how long will it take to learn languages.

-Put a daily goal to write five programs etc or make an overall target of 100 programs covering all topics.
+Put a daily goal to write five programs etc. or make an target of 100 programs covering all topics.
 The practice is only fruitful when you do it right.
 Never practice doing the wrong methods before it becomes a habit.

 7. Test yourself

 It is the time to put yourself into the test.
 There are many places where you can test your programming skills.
-Test is based upon your code and time duration.
+The test is based upon your code and time duration.
 A great example of this type of website is Pskills.

-You can also test yourself offline on your computer by writing different codes in a specific period of time.
-The aim of this test is to check your aptitude.
+You can also test yourself offline on your computer.
+By writing different codes in a specific time.
+This test aims to check your aptitude.
 Don’t worry if you fail the first time, keep doing and learn from your mistakes.

 Some websites also offer different certifications for this type of test.
 It is good to have a certificate in your programming portfolio.